edwardlu6/NYU-Datathon-Project/README.md

 The combined resulting dataset was implemented by a KNN model to identify the best possible area for relocation.

 Team Members:
-Reva Sharma
+Reva Sharma,
-Kavya Shyam
+Kavya Shyam,
-William Zhang
+William Zhang,
 Edward Lu